 Using a flat or shallow category tree with only 1-2 levels, forcing dissimilar products into the same broad categories.

-Establish a naming convention document.
+Create a naming convention document.
 Use consistent capitalization, singular vs. plural rules, and standard terminology across all categories.

-Creating overlapping categories where a product could reasonably fit in multiple places, such as "Waterproof Jackets" and "Rain Gear".
+Creating overlapping categories where a product could fit in multiple places, such as "Waterproof Jackets" and "Rain Gear".

 Start from an industry-standard taxonomy (Google Product Category, UNSPSC, GS1 GPC) and customize it to your needs.
 This simplifies marketplace compliance and data exchange.